 How we understand the past is fundamentally shaped by the forms, and the types of attention, that we use to investigate and translate knowledge about it.
 In my research, I am most deeply interested in how a historian’s work is shaped by their relationships with their documents, and how those relationships are in turn determined by arts of attention: observation, recognition, context, and translation.
 In order to explore these related arts and practices, and because I hold the conviction that the forms of the stories we tell help to determine the content of those stories, my current work makes use of poetry, fiction, creative nonfiction, performance, and collaboration with artists and writers working in different media in order to understand and translate the past.
 The overarching goal is to help expand the possibilities that we think of when we think about what history and historical work can look like, and to model and encourage a more expansive and inclusive notion of what, how, where, and why history is, while basing all of this in rigorous and disciplinarily-trained work with historical documents.
 While I continue to deeply respect more traditional forms of historiography, for me, at this stage of my work and career, history is also an art practice.

-This site is in need of a re-zhuzhing, and I’ll be updating it over the summer months of 2021.
-Check back for periodic updates.
 For those who have found their way here because they’re looking for a CV for some professional purpose or another, here you go: here’s a CV for you.
 And thanks for stopping by!